Studying the Bible with S.O.A.P.

-Answer from Chelsea Weber, EPM staff
+Answer from Chelsea Dudley, EPM staff

 What an amazing ministry you have to these children.
 I know God is using you in their lives in profound ways that you may never know about until Heaven.
 I've worked with middle school and high school students for the last seven years and can testify to the impact one loving person can make in a student’s life.
 Thank you for faithfully serving our Lord and these precious children.

 There are several good ways a person can approach studying the Bible.
 One method I've taught many high school students is SOAP.
 It’s an easy to remember acronym and helps you organize your time with the Lord:

 Take time to read the text.
 Pray and allow God to speak to you.
 And reread the text.
 Highlight, underline or place a mark in the margin of your Bible next to the Scriptures that stand out.
 When you are done, reread the verses you marked, look for one that particularly spoke to you that day, and write it in your journal.